Deploy your first workflow-based application¶

 Click on “new run” to open the user form and generate our first workflow run.
 This is the page the user will see:

-It is time to upload a video to trigger the backend workflow and test it.
+It is time to upload a video to trigger the execution of the AI-based application and test it.
 You can use the provided sample video below:

 Once you added the video to the form, you can click on “Create execution” to run the object detection on that video.